dwp/design-system/app/views/community/roadmap/README.md

 ## Now
 ### Design System goals
-1. To publish at least 4 priority components or patterns before May 2021.
+1. To publish at least 4 priority components or patterns before May 2022.
 We will publish:
    - [Get help with an application or service](https://github.com/dwp/design-system-community-backlog/issues/23)
    - [Find my address by postcode/house number](https://github.com/dwp/design-system-community-backlog/issues/8)
    - [Add another thing (done)](/patterns/add-another-thing)
    - [Navigation (primary)](https://github.com/dwp/design-system-community-backlog/issues/25)
    - [Hint text (done)](/components/hint-text)
 2. To run discovery and research activity on:
-   - [Contact preferences](https://github.com/dwp/design-system/issues/244) - help us by joining the [discussion](https://github.com/dwp/design-system-community-backlog/issues/51)
+   - [Contact preferences](https://github.com/dwp/design-system/issues/244) – help us by joining the [Contact preferences discussion](https://github.com/dwp/design-system-community-backlog/issues/51)
-   - [Navigation (secondary/pagination/tabs)](https://github.com/dwp/design-system/issues/176) - help us by joining the [discussion](https://github.com/dwp/design-system-community-backlog/issues/25)
+   - [Navigation (secondary/pagination/tabs)](https://github.com/dwp/design-system/issues/176) – help us by joining the [Navigation discussion](https://github.com/dwp/design-system-community-backlog/issues/25)
-   - [Find someone](https://github.com/dwp/design-system/issues/245) - help us by joining the [discussion](https://github.com/dwp/design-system-community-backlog/issues/31)
+   - [Find someone](https://github.com/dwp/design-system/issues/245) – help us by joining the [Find someone discussion](https://github.com/dwp/design-system-community-backlog/issues/31)
-   - [Find a record](https://github.com/dwp/design-system/issues/249) - help us by joining the [discussion](https://github.com/dwp/design-system-community-backlog/issues/27)
+   - [Find a record](https://github.com/dwp/design-system/issues/249) – help us by joining the [Find a record discussion](https://github.com/dwp/design-system-community-backlog/issues/27)
 3. To make it easier for people to see what's been worked on, what's new and how to use it.
 To do this we will:
    - [publish Backlog (done)](/community/backlog)
    - [publish Roadmap (done)](/community/roadmap)